vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/051/11_mandiShTa_yadushane.md

 title = "11"

 +++
 vaṅkū́vaṅkutárā is generally taken as characterizing the speed of the two horses, and I agree that that is the general idea -- but think this meaning arises indirectly.
 Geldner takes it as ‘flying’, Renou as ‘rapid’, Hoffmann (Inj.
-221) ‘ever faster moving’, WG ‘ever faster galloping’, but this basic meaning does not fit the root to which it most likely belongs, √vañc ‘move crookedly’, or the other occurrences of vaṅkú-, esp.
+221) ‘ever faster moving’, Witzel Gotō ‘ever faster galloping’, but this basic meaning does not fit the root to which it most likely belongs, √vañc ‘move crookedly’, or the other occurrences of vaṅkú-, esp.
 I.114.4.
 I think the nuance here is the same one found in the deriv. adj.

 vákva(n)- ‘billowing’ à ‘surging’.
 The non-linear movement of the root is here concretized as a wave motion, with the attendant speed and power associated with waves.